whykay-01/capacity-management/loaning-system/README.md

 ## Quickstart Guide on Dockerizing the Loaning System Dashboard

-##### NOTE: Docker should be installed on the local machine prior to deploying the application.
-Apart from that, NGINX should be installed on the local machine as well.
+##### NOTE: Please run the follwing commands in the terminal to ensure that you have Docker installed on your system:

 ```
 brew update
 brew install docker
-brew install nginx
 ```

 Before we start, it is important to move to the working directory: